Jach/dendron/README.md

 has to be installed manually using maven.)
 The most recent development on it left it in an in-progress state, which as one would expect is pretty messy.

-If you are interested in further development on this project, you are welcome to contact Jach and discuss payment.
+If you are interested in sponsoring further development on this project, you are welcome to contact Jach and discuss payment.
 (Bitcoins welcome!)
+If you for some reason want to contribute yourself, make a pull request with your patch.

 Jach wants to do the following to this project, in order: